pyOpenSci/handbook/governance/structure.md

   reviews and supporting the editorial team
 * Managing conflicts that may arise in the software peer review process

-The peer review lead role is currently held by the pyOpenSci Executive Director.

 [More detailed guidance for the peer review lead role can be found in the pyOpenSci Software Peer Review Guide](https://www.pyopensci.org/software-peer-review/how-to/peer-review-lead.html).